J4TPlays/FilEncrypt/README.md

 ### Making a key
 #### make_key( key_length = 1 , password = False )

 The key length must be a positive integer greater than 0 so that the key can be generated.
 The password, however, is optional but must be in a **str** format.
+You can run `make_key()` with no arguments and it will give a completely random key.
+The key length and password can both be changed to whatever the user chooses.

 #### serialise( key )